shi-yan/H264Naked/README.md

 [Mac Binary Download](builds/H264Naked_mac.zip?raw=true "Download H264Naked for Mac")

-A H264Naked is a raw data viewer for H264 video stream.
+H264Naked is a raw data viewer for H264 video stream.

 While working on a video decoding project, I found that video decoders are very picky about video stream's format.
 For unsupported video streams, those decoders usually don't generate any errors nor frames.
 As a result, debugging is quite difficult.
 One effective way I found is dumping raw frame data and comparing it with that of a working video.
 However, there aren't many options available for dumping the H264 raw info, therefore I wrote this tool.
 H264Naked is a wrapper around libh264stream.